sul-dlss/dlme/docs/README.md

 A future work cycle would be to analyze and update mappings, if needed, for stricter adherence to `ISO639-2b` labels instead of MARC language labels.

-## Contact & Where to Find Help
+## Contact information

-To be added.
+For more information, please contact [dlme-tech-data@lists.stanford.edu](mailto:dlme-tech-data@lists.stanford.edu).